Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

     target ``lib`` which is ``C++``.
 On the contrary, for ``myapp2``, the first evaluation will give ``C`` as link language, so the second pass will correctly add target ``libother`` as link dependency.

-.. genex:: $<DEVICE_LINK:list>

-  .. versionadded:: 3.18

-  Returns the list if it is the device link step, an empty list otherwise.
-  The device link step is controlled by :prop_tgt:`CUDA_SEPARABLE_COMPILATION` and :prop_tgt:`CUDA_RESOLVE_DEVICE_SYMBOLS` properties and policy :policy:`CMP0105`.
-This expression can only be used to specify link options.

-.. genex:: $<HOST_LINK:list>

-  .. versionadded:: 3.18

-  Returns the list if it is the normal link step, an empty list otherwise.
-  This expression is mainly useful when a device link step is also involved (see ``$<DEVICE_LINK:list>`` generator expression).
-This expression can only be used to specify link options.

 String-Valued Generator Expressions
 ===================================